-As at March 31, 2022, the Company had total current assets of approximately \$33.7 million, including cash and restricted cash of approximately \$13.8 million, to settle current liabilities of approximately \$111.9 million, for a net working capital deficiency of approximately \$78.2 million.
+As at June 30, 2022, the Company had total current assets of approximately \$65.7 million, including cash and restricted cash of approximately \$22.8 million, to settle current liabilities of approximately \$131.9 million, for a net working capital deficiency of approximately \$66.2 million.
 As at December 31, 2021, the Company had current assets of approximately \$27.1 million, including cash and restricted cash of approximately \$9.1 million to settle current liabilities of approximately \$70.6 million, for a net working capital deficiency of approximately \$43.5 million.

-The amount of current liabilities as at March 31, 2022 and December 31, 2021, of approximately \$111.9 million and \$70.6 million, respectively, includes the provision for an uncertain tax position related to IRC §280E, and the estimated federal income taxes payable as at period-end.
-Although the provision is shown in current liabilities, the Company does not currently expect any material payments resulting from its IRC §280E provision to be made within 12 months of the issuance date of the Q1 2022 Financial Statements.
+The amount of current liabilities as at June 30, 2022 and December 31, 2021, of approximately \$131.9 million and \$70.6 million, respectively, includes the provision for an uncertain tax position related to IRC §280E, and the estimated federal income taxes payable as at period-end.
+Although the provision is shown in current liabilities, only \$0.6 million is expected to be paid within the next twelve months in accordance with the IRS Agreement entered into by the Company on July 28, 2022.
+The remaining balance in the provision relates to uncertain tax positions in which the Company does not currently expect any material payments resulting from its IRC §280E provision to be made within 12 months of the issuance date of the Q2 2022 Financial Statements.
 See "Provisions" for additional information.

-Management believes there is sufficient capital available to meet short-term business obligations, after taking into account the cash flow requirements from operations, the expected timing of possible payments associated with its provision related to IRC §280E and the Company's cash position at period-end.
+Management believes there is sufficient capital available to meet short-term business obligations, after taking into account the cash flow requirements from operations, the expected timing of possible payments associated with its provision related to IRC §280E, the expected sale of underperforming assets, the ongoing waiver of penalties and interest related to the various payment plans related to state tax obligations and the Company's cash position at period-end.